Our History

 Since 1975, Children’s Creative Project has grown from a small group of volunteer artists serving 200 children into one of the region’s most impactful arts education programs.
 Today, CCP reaches tens of thousands of students each year, sparking curiosity and cultivating creativity through music, dance, theater, and visual arts.

-In 2025, we proudly celebrate our 50th Anniversary, honoring the artists, educators, students, and community partners who have shaped CCP’s journey.
-To mark this milestone, we invite you to join us at Piece Time: CCP’s 50th Anniversary Celebration, a community festival on October 11, 2025, at Santa Barbara City College’s Great Meadow.
+In 2025, we proudly celebrated our 50th Anniversary, honoring the artists, educators, students, and community partners who have shaped CCP’s journey.
+To mark this milestone, we hosted a community event, Piece Time: CCP’s 50th Anniversary Celebration, on October 11, 2025, at Santa Barbara City College’s Great Meadow.

-Together, we’ll celebrate the power of the arts to inspire connection, joy, and peace.
-Click here to learn more about Piece Time.
+Together, we celebrate the power of the arts to inspire connection, joy, and peace.